nimish1512/Emotion-recognition-and-prediction/README.md

 # Emotion-recognition-and-prediction

 A real time system to detect human emotions from image and voice and predict its reaction.
-This is a pre-trained model with an accuracy of **68.7%** over FER 2013 dataset.
+This is a pre-trained model with an accuracy of **68.7%** over Facial Expression Recognition (FER) 2013 dataset.
 This project is the direct outcome of my graduation submission at MIT, Pune.
 The extraction of emotions from audio is done by using [pyAudio](https://github.com/tyiannak/pyAudioAnalysis)
 **Reaction prediction module is under development and is not included yet**

 # Prerequisites